ShayokhShorfuddin/Empty/README.md

 <br>
 1. Notice that the sequence is using ```.``` to seperate the keywords.
 2. The first keyword is ```^emt```.
 The keyword 'emt' has a length of 3, which referes to the alphabetic position 3 (c).
 And the ```^``` symbol is used to 'Capitalize' the alphabet.
-2. The second keyword is just an empty space.
+3. The second keyword is just an empty space.
 Whitespace is technically 'empty'.
 Whitespace referes to the alphabetic position 1 (a).
-3.
+4. FInally, the third keyword is `mt` with a length of 2, refering to position 2 (b).